 Having done all the above, you are in a position to fulfil the requirements to gain a Western Australian Certificate of Education (WACE).
 In addition to selecting your six (6) courses as directed above, students need to:

 - pass all three components (writing, reading and numeracy) of the Online Literacy and Numeracy (OLNA) by the end of Year 12,

 - to achieve at least 14 C’s from the units over the two years with at least 6 coming from Year 12.
 (Each course in Year 11 consists of two units which then follow on to each course in Year 12 consisting of 2 units.
 Over the two years students complete 24 units.)

-- You may change your selections and resubmit as many times as you wish up until Friday 21 July
+- You may change your selections and resubmit as many times as you wish up until the deadline.

-- If you have any questions about the process please see Mr Keith Gilbert (Deputy Principal, Teaching & Learning)
+- If you have any questions about the process please see Mr Don Parnell (Deputy Principal, Teaching & Learning)

 - Once all forms are submitted, the College produces a Yr 11 Timetable.
 This places courses in six combinations.
 If the number of students who have selected a particular course is very low it may not be able to be offered.
 Some combinations of subjects will not fit the timetable.
 If your combination does not fit the timetable you will be contacted by the Deputy of Teaching and Learning to find an alternate selection.